AlejandorLazaro/AlejandorLazaro/README.md

 ## Who is that man?

 Just a Humble (TX) Game Producer who's donated 14-inches of hair twice now!
-Currently doing a Master's degree for Game Production at SMU Guildhall and loving every minute of it!
+Recently graduated with a Master's degree for Game Production at SMU Guildhall and loved every minute of it!

 * * *